Victoriyinoluwa/solidity-smart-contract-analysis/erc_20.md

 - The use of `ecrecover` to validate the signature guarantees that only the legitimate owner can authorize approvals.

 ### Conclusion
 The `permit` function in the Cent protocol's ERC20 token contract leverages `abi.encode` and `abi.encodePacked` to create a secure and efficient method for off-chain token approvals.
-This function enhances the flexibility and usability of the DeFi protocol by allowing gasless approvals while ensuring the integrity and security of the approval process.